 DCMA conducts an immaterial amount of proprietary trading to hedge certain of its fixed income proprietary positions, as noted above.
 DCMA maintains an immaterial margin requirement from time to time which represents open positions that hedge its fixed income and currency exposures.
-At July 31, 2024, and afterwards until any customer accounts settle through DCMA (which is not anticipated for direct access trading), the ratio of margin for futures customers and Rule 30.7 customers to total margin requirements for DCMA was and will be zero because there are no such customers whose accounts settle through DCMA or are expected to settle through DCMA.
+As of March 31, 2025, the ratio of margin for futures customers and Rule 30.7 customers to total margin requirements for DCMA was zero because there are no such customers whose accounts settle through DCMA or are expected to settle through DCMA.

-As of July 31, 2024:
+As of March 31, 2025:

 - The smallest number of futures customers that comprise 50% of DCMA's total funds held for futures customers is 0. - The smallest number of 30.7 customers that comprise 50% of DCMA's total funds held for 30.7 customers is 0. - DCMA does not enter into any principal over the counter transactions. - DCMA maintains unsecured lines of credit or similar short-term funding, but not for purposes of its futures business.
 DCMA does not provide financing for customer transactions involving illiquid financial futures products and does not for other illiquid financial products, except for forward transactions in mortgage-based securities or CMOs with MBS underlying.
-During the past 12month period, DCMA has not written off any futures customer or 30.7 customer receivables as uncollectable.
+During the past 12- month period, DCMA has not written off any futures customer or 30.7 customer receivables as uncollectable.